tailsdotcom/docker-sftp/README.md

 # sftp-alpine
 This is a fully functional SFTP/SSH server for the cost of only 17.7MB!

-The default configuration has a non-privileged user `testuser` with password `tiger` and is exposed on port 2222.
+The default configuration has a non-privileged user `sftp` with password `DockerPassSFTP` and is exposed on port 2222.

 ### Example Usage
 ===